jwcmitchell/playbook_famous_phonegap/views/layoutbuilder.md

     tmpSurface.node = "the lowest-level node, the Surface" tmpSurface.MySurface = "the lowest-level node, the Surface" tmpSurface = "the top-most node with margins, mods, etc."

+#### `plane`

+Look at Chapter 8.4 Planes/Layers for a description of how planes work.
+This input accepts an array of two items describing the plane to be used (`null` is allowed) and the amount to nudge it forward/backwards.

 #### `mods`